yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

 Here is what you'll end with:

-blogimage("GoldenMandelbulb.png","A golden mandelbulb")
+blogfigure("GoldenMandelbulb.png","The entire Mandelbulb")
+blogfigure("3DMandelbulbDetail.png","A Mandelbulb detail")
+blogfigure("3DMandelbulbDetail2.png","Another detail of the Mandelbulb")

 And here are the intermediate steps:

 blogimage("HGL_Plan.png","The parts of the article")

-From 1 to 3 it will be _dirtier_ and _dirtier_.
+From the 2nd section to the 4th it will be _dirtier_ and _dirtier_.
-We start cleaning everything at the 4th part.
+We start cleaning everything at the 5th section.

 <hr/><a href="code/01_Introduction/hglmandel.lhs" class="cut">Download the source code of this section → 01_Introduction/<strong>hglmandel.lhs</strong></a>